YogevLD/Unsupervised-Learning-/README.md

 This repository contains implementations of various unsupervised learning algorithms.
 Below are the projects included:

-## Gradient Descent Variants

-### 1. Batch Gradient Descent

-Description: Implementation of the batch gradient descent algorithm for optimizing machine learning models.

-### 2. Mini-Batch Gradient Descent

-Description: Implementation of the mini-batch gradient descent algorithm, which balances efficiency and convergence speed by updating model parameters on small random subsets of the training data.

-### 3. Stochastic Gradient Descent

-Description: Implementation of the stochastic gradient descent algorithm, which updates model parameters based on the gradient of the loss function computed on a single training example.

 ## Clustering Algorithms

 ### 1. Hierarchical Clustering